getloh/getloh/README.md

 👋 Hi, I’m @getloh

-I've been studying Javascript since 2021
+I've been using Javascript since 2021

 <!---